Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/GameSaving.md

 From within the `_ready()` method of a level scene, call `GameState.get_level_state(scene_file_path)` to get the last saved `LevelState`, or a new one, and then set the state of the level from that.
 When a state of the level changes that is intended to be preserved, save it into the level state, and call `GlobalState.save()`.

 Examples are provided allowing the player to save the level background color, and keeping the tutorial message from popping up more than once per playthrough.

+## Internal Details

+Many features provided in the example rely on the `GameStateExample` or `LevelStateExample` to work properly.

+The main menu will check the current state to see if a game is in progress and show a `Continue` button.
+It can also optionally show a `Level Select` button if the player is at least on the 2nd level.

+The `LevelManager` in the game UI scene (using `level_and_state_manager.gd`) checks the current state for the level it should load at each stage.

+Lastly, the optional level select menu checks the state to determine which levels to display as options to the player.

+Data is saved as a resource file in the player's local user directory.